-Safeguarding children and young people, including Online and eSafety, is everyone’s responsibility. eSafety is not a responsibility for just ICT staff.
+Safeguarding children and young people, including online and in terms of eSafety, is everyone’s responsibility. eSafety is not a responsibility for just ICT staff.
 It needs to be considered as part of the overall arrangements in place that safeguard and promote the welfare of children and young people in our community.

-eSafety covers any issues relating to any communications using the Internet, mobile phones or other electronic communications technologies that can pose risks to a person’s safety.
+eSafety covers any issues relating to any communications using the Internet, mobile phones or other electronic communication technologies that can pose risks to a person’s safety.